PennLINC/xcp_d/docs/usage.rst

 If a T1w file is not available, this file will be in T2w space.

 ``"anat_brainmask"`` selects an anatomically-derived brain mask in the same space as the BOLD data.
-This file is used (1) to estimate head radius for FD calculation and (2) to calculate coregistration quality metrics.
+This file is used (1) to estimate head radius for FD calculation (after warping to native space) and (2) to calculate coregistration quality metrics.

 ``"anat_to_template_xfm"`` selects a transform from T1w (or T2w, if no T1w image is available) space to standard space.